djbpitt/hoax/notes/guidelines.md

 Editorial Notes

-Using ABBYY Finereader (FIGURE OUT WHICH VERSION) to create transcriptions of texts.
+Using ABBYY Finereader 14 to create transcriptions of texts.
 There are a few issues with ABBYY that I need to either address or work around
 1. Two column items sometimes are read the way a human would read them: left column and then right column.
 Other times, columns are read from left to right as a human would read a one-column text.
 This can happen in the same text, sort of an every-other-page deal.
 Fixing it consumes time, so this problem needs some attention.
 1. Typographic long em dashes are longer than modern em dashes.
 Regardless, double em dashes are bad and single em dashes are good, so find all the double em dashes and replace them with single em dashes.
 1. Quotation marks, question marks, and other punctuation should not be separated from letters with a space.
-Typographically this was done to improve readability, but with computer text it is distracting
+Typographically this was done to improve readability, but with computer text it is distracting.
 1. Capital letters, especially ALL CAPS, can often be misread.
 Using Notepad ++ or another plain text editor with spell check features is helpful for catching these errors
 1. Curly quotes should be used.
 David Birnbaum is partially to blame for this, but also when I go tag quotations the Regex is a heck of a lot easier.